rb1t/tablet-config/README.md

 | color dropper              | Further from tip                              | Tablet Monitor Pen stylus      | 3         | xsetwacom set "Tablet Monitor Pen stylus" Button "3" "key +p"           |

 ### Handy commands

+- To figure out what your button ids your device(s) use, and to do your own mapping:
+    - get `evtest` and run `sudo evtest`.
+This will let you select your device(s) from a list, and then you can press keys to see their ids.
+    - creating a spreadsheet can help to track your button ids and what device they live on (as I did above)

 - List physical devices and their ids: `xsetwacom --list devices` e.g.,
     - Tablet Monitor Pad pad